-Which city is cheaper, Portland or Columbia?
+Which place is cheaper, Portland or Columbia?

 Should I visit Columbia or Portland?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.